 - Begin at the affected part of the body farthest from the core of the body.
-Begin at the tips of the fingers if you have lymphedema in your hand, arm, and shoulder.
+For example, begin at the tips of the fingers if you have lymphedema in your hand, arm, and shoulder.

 - Using a gentle, sweeping motion with just enough pressure to shift the surface of the skin, massage from fingertip to hand, from hand to elbow, and from elbow to shoulder.

 She advises patients to set aside at least 20 minutes a day for lymphatic drainage massage.
 “If you only have a brief amount of time, perform the clearing stage of massage.”